zeraphie/z-dotfiles/README.md

 # zDotfiles
-These are a condensed version of my dotfiles for use on a MAC
+These are a condensed version of my dotfiles for use on a MAC.

+---

 ## System Preferences